 Our natural resources are among our most precious treasures.
-The GFWC Conservation Community Service Program is designed for members to gain an appreciation for our environment.
-Through preservation, maintenance, and restoration of our natural resources, it strives to educate members about the importance of beautifying our communities; preserving, maintaining, and restoring natural resources; and stimulating citizen action to address these concerns.
-Our natural resources include, but are not limited to, water, trees, plants, air, land, and wildlife.
+The GFWC Environment Community Service Program encourages us to be stewards of our environment.
+Through preservation and restoration of natural resources, it strives to educate members about the importance of beautifying our communities, maintaining and restoring natural resources, and stimulating citizen action to address these concerns.
+Our most precious resources include water, trees, plants, air, land, and wildlife.

-Incorporate any and all of these topics into your conservation plans.
-Project ideas are endless.
+Incorporate any and all of these topics into your plans.
+The project ideas are endless.

 1958 – Endorsed Keep America Beautiful program and emphasized need for information centers on principal highways.

 1976 – Coordinated statewide telethon that raised over $350,000 to benefit the North Carolina Zoo.

 1980 – Held first energy Conservation Seminar at Shearon Harris Nuclear Power Plant.